-- 1. Install the configuration utility from the CD distributed with the Apple HBA.
-To do this, copy Mac OS X Utilities/Fibre Channel Utility from the CD to your Application directory. - 2.
+- 1. Install the configuration utility from the CD distributed with the HBA to your Application directory. - 2.
 Run the Fibre Channel Utility after it is copied to the node.
 The tool will list the HBA on the left-hand side of the window.
-Select the Apple FC card item to display the status of the ports via a pull-down menu.
+Select the card display the status of the ports via a pull-down menu.
 Initially, each port will report that it is up (even though it is not connected to the switch), and the speed and port topology will configure automatically.

 3. Connect one of the HBA ports to the switch via a Fibre Channel cable.
 After a few seconds, close and relaunch the Fibre Channel Utility.
-Select the Apple FC card item and then the connected port from the drop-down list to display the speed of the link.
+Select the card and then the connected port from the drop-down list to display the speed of the link.